commitspark/graphql-api/README.md

 | `IN_USE`               | Entry cannot be deleted because it is referenced by other entries |
 | `INTERNAL_ERROR`       | Internal processing error                                         |

-Error details can be obtained from the `extensions.commitspark` field, such as affected type names, field names, or argument values, where available.

 # License

 The code in this repository is licensed under the permissive ISC license (see [LICENSE](LICENSE)).